Pappardelle Pasta with Arrabbiata Sauce

-Pappardelle with Arrabbiata Sauce is the perfect combo!
+Pappardelle Pasta with Arrabbiata Sauce is the perfect combo!
 Delicious enough for Sunday’s dinner, and easy enough for a weeknight meal.

-I don’t know what the star of this dish is—the deliciously fat and chewy noodles or the feisty arrabbiata sauce they’re dressed in.
+I don’t know what the star of this dish is—the deliciously fat and chewy pappardelle pasta or the feisty arrabbiata sauce they’re dressed in.
 Or maybe it’s the pillowy burrata that cuts through the heat and brings on a subtle richness.
 Regardless, this is a bowl of pasta that satisfies the belly and the heart.
-The idea of making from-scratch tomato sauce can seem daunting, sure, but I promise you this one’s a quickie!
+The idea of making from-scratch tomato sauce can seem daunting, but I promise you this one’s a quickie!
 Simple ingredients, little prep, and a short cooking time that still offers up a ton of flavor.

 Arrabbiata translates to “angry” in Italian, which is so awesomely fitting for this sauce because it’s meant to be spicy.
 Traditionally it’s made up of tomatoes, garlic, and crushed red pepper flakes in olive oil.
 It’s really unfussy!
 But still incredibly flavorful; think of it as an amped up marinara of sorts.
 In my version of this sauce, I’ve added some yellow onion, fresh basil and parsley, and minced anchovy fillets (inspired by puttanesca sauce).
 If you don’t like fish, don’t fret.
 The anchovy fillets don’t add any fishyness to the sauce, but their salty umami flavor is unmistakable and that’s where this sauce really shines.
 Anchovies aren’t a traditional ingredient in an arrabbiata sauce, but they work so well in a puttanesca sauce that I just had to bring them into this recipe.